agh1/civievent-widget/readme.txt

 = How can I sponsor a new feature? =

 Like most successful open-source projects, this is a collaboration between a number of users' needs.
 If you have an idea for a feature and would like to see it happen, please contact us at https://aghstrategies.com/contact.
 Even if your budget is small, we can often combine several use cases into a unified new feature, splitting the cost among several organizations.

+= What's all this about themes? =

+You might want to have different CiviEvent widgets on your site look different.
+Setting the "theme" in the widget settings or the shortcode doesn't pick a different site theme, but it adds a class to your widget.
+Using one of the built-in theme options will provide a straightforward display, or you can create your own: just type something new as the widget theme and then add CSS in your site's theme to handle it.
+The plugin was built from the perspective that while the widget should look reasonable out-of-the-box, most sites who care strongly about the widget's appearance will already be implementing a lot of custom CSS.
+There's no need for the widget to come with a lot of heavy-handed theming.

 == Changelog ==